sadielbartholomew/creative-matplotlib/repolygon/README.md

-:heavy_exclamation_mark: **Note:** the logic for custom colouring of designs is currently under refactor, so most of the designs (all except 10 & 11) are shown with incomplete (but in some ways representative) colouring pending the finalisation of that code. :heavy_exclamation_mark:
+:heavy_exclamation_mark: **Note:** the logic for custom colouring of designs is currently under refactor, so most of the designs (all except 10 & 11) are shown with incomplete (but in some ways representative) colouring pending the finalisation of that code.
+See the section below for impressions of the colours that will be used after the refactor. :heavy_exclamation_mark:

 These ~~are~~ [will be (see note above)] the final designs.
 For every case, the individual colour scheme & mapping of it onto the set of intersecting polygons